SJSUSpring21/Crime-and-Justice/README.md

 Idea 1:

-What is the probability of getting an H1b visa?_
+What is the probability of getting an H1b visa?<br>

-Is issuance H1b visas skewed on particular companies or industries.?_
+Is issuance H1b visas skewed on particular companies or industries.?
-What will be the benefit to the US economy if the US implements time bond citizenship for immigrant workers?_
+What will be the benefit to the US economy if the US implements time bond citizenship for immigrant workers?
-Effects  of Unauthorized immigrants on legal immigrants and the US economy ?_
+Effects  of Unauthorized immigrants on legal immigrants and the US economy ?<br>
-What are the effects of covid on issuance of H1b ?_
+What are the effects of covid on issuance of H1b ?
-What was the effect of previous government policies on H1B visas ?_
+What was the effect of previous government policies on H1B visas ?
-Impact on decrease in h1b visa issuance on the US economy?_
+Impact on decrease in h1b visa issuance on the US economy?